bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### \<html>

-The building block of the entire page, all of the other elements will be contained within the html tags.
+As the building block of the entire page, all of the other elements will be contained within the html tags.
 This tells the browser to interpret the page using HTML.
-Consider this the outermost container, and within it live the head and body elements.
+Consider this the outermost container, and, within it, live head and body elements.

 ### \<head>

-Data or elements within these tags will not render to the page but tells the browser what data it should load before rendering items to the page.
-Most notably it will contain the title of the page and any external javascript or CSS dependencies.
+Data or elements within these tags will not render to the page, but tell the browser what data it should load before rendering items to the page.
+Most notably, it will contain the title of the page and any external javascript or CSS dependencies.

 ### \<title>

-This is the title of the website, it will be displayed at the top of the browser screen or in the tab (not on the actual page itself).
+This is the title of the website; it will be displayed at the top of the browser screen or in the tab, not on the actual page itself.

 ### \<body>

-This is where everything we want displayed to the screen will go, in between the body tags.
+This is where everything we want displayed to the screen will go: in between the body tags.
 Anything you see on the page will be in the body.

-So far our page looks like this:
+So far, our page looks like this:

 ```html
   <html>